 - Frequency in testing which may improve early detection of neoplasia

 Our present research projects:

 with a focus on identification, validation and implementation of a blood-based biomarker test for screening of large bowel neoplasia.

-The project were associated to the current public screening offered to all Danish Citizens 50–74 years of age
+From early 2014 to ultimo 2016, the project was associated the current public screening offered to all Danish Citizens 50–74 years of age.

 Part 2—initiated in full in September 2016: